 In Cassandra, surprisingly, this decreases to just O(1).

 As we discussed, we would only have to store one row in Cassandra for a user_id.
 It would just require one lookup.
 In the worst case, it can go up to O(log(U)).

 4. Write Performance

-In MySQL, every INSERT/UPDATE/DELETE requires a search to be done.
-If you want to update a record with a primary key that already exists in the table.
+In MySQL, every INSERT/UPDATE/DELETE operation necessitates the execution of a search if you want to update a record with a primary key already in the table.

 - It will first search for the row

 - Then update it